modelscope/agentscope/docs/ROADMAP.md

     - Provide more flexible support for the MCP server

   - 💾 Memory
-    - Enhancement of the existing short-term memory
+    - Enhance the existing short-term memory
     - Support long-term memory

   - 🤖 Agent